 - From Ueno, you can easily take the Ginza line down to Shibuya Station.
 My favorite place to visit in Tokyo at night, Shibuya is perhaps one of the busiest crossings you’ll ever come to see anywhere in the world.
 The place is full of neon lights even at night and is a hub for youngsters.
 Don’t miss the statue of Hachiko while you are here.
 Shibuya is also the place to do a bit of shopping

 - Check out the Tsukiji Fish Market and have some fresh sushi at one of the restaurants in the area.
 Some of the more popular ones have long queues even early in the morning so be prepared to get up before dawn if necessary!
+For a closer look of the tuna auction which happens during the wee hours of the morning, you can book this tour

 - It will be late morning at the very least by the time you finish your sushi meal and it’s now time to take a stroll down the Ginza.
 This is historically Tokyo’s main shopping street.
 However, it is no longer the most high-end – Omotesando now lays claim to that.
 You can find a lot of well-known brands here including the largest Uniqlo store in the world